-There are two main areas where you can save money on prescription drugs.
-One is by finding out ways to spend less on the prescription drugs that you need to take and the other is by reducing the amount and/or number of prescription drugs you currently take.
-We look at a number of money saving opportunities under both these headings so you can try to maximize your savings in both areas.
+Welcome to ReducePrescriptionCosts.com - a website dedicated to helping you reduce the high costs of prescription drugs.
+As you will see on the pages of this site, there are two main areas where you can save money on prescription drugs.
+One is by finding out ways to spend less on the prescription drugs that you need to take and the other is by reducing the amoount and/or number of prescription drugs you currently take.
+We look at a number of money saving opportunites under both these headings so you can try to maximize your savings in both areas.

-For you to get the medication that you need at a price that you can afford, you need to take an active role in reducing the costs associated with the prescription medicines you take.
-There are a number of opportunities available to cut these prescription costs if you take an active approach.
+For you to get the medication that you need at a price that you can afford, you need to take an active role in reducing the costs associated with the prescription drugs you take.
+There are a number of opportunites available to cut these drug costs if you take an active approach.